amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 Option 1: `npm run test`

 Option 2:  `grunt webdriver:test`.
 This executes all features in the [`./test/specs/*.js`]  directory with a Spec reporter by default and references the `suite.yourSpecific.conf.js` file.
-Refer to the ./test/config of jasmine-bdd
+Refer to the ./test/config of mocha-bdd

 💡 Before running mobile tests, perform the requisite Appium setup.
 For hassle free `one click Appium setup on OSX` refer [appium-setup-made-easy-OSX](https://github.com/amiya-pattnaik/appium-setup-made-easy-OSX) or refer [Appium Docs](http://appium.io/getting-started.html?lang=en)

 ### Config Files

 WebdriverIO uses configuration files to setup and execute tests in specific ways.
 The configuration is fully customizable, and different functions can be invoked before, during and after each test or test suite.
 Config files are found in the `/test/config/` directory and all end with `*.conf.js`.
 These can be called via the the cli

+### SauceLabs/BrowserStack Integration

+Sample code has been added in for executing tests in SauceLabs/BrowserStack environment.
+You just need to provide your SauceLabs/BrowserStack credentials in the config file. look for Services sessions in the `*conf.js file`.

 ### Reporters